 Rather than include us in the governance process, we’re told by prominent preachers that a woman’s ultimate achievement is marriage.
 We’re told we’re are better suited for — nurturing, cooking, cleaning, and other “woman-things,” and not politics, governance and business.

-The idea that women are second class citizens or inferior dominates the national psyche.
-It’s behind the many labour, cultural and religious practices and anti-women policies that dehumanize and undermine the rights and dignity of Ghanaian women.
+The idea that women are second-class citizens or inferior dominates the national psyche.
+It’s behind the many cultural and religious practices and anti-women policies that dehumanise and undermine the rights and dignity of Ghanaian women.
 Women deal with forced marriages, rape, accusations of witchcraft, appalling widowhood rites and other forms of abuse.

 So here’s the truth.
 Feminists do not hate men (Some feminists may hate men though.)
 We don’t think all men are evil, rapists, and misogynistic.
-We don’t think all men are responsible for the centuries old sexist systems.
+We don’t believe all men are responsible for the centuries-old sexist systems.
 Feminists don’t want a world without men, we just want a world where men and women have equal rights and opportunities.